kaishin/redalemeden.com/content/posts/2011-04-19-twitter-client-showdown/index.md

 * Unless stated otherwise, typing time was zeroed out.

 * When two or more methods of achieving a given task are possible, only the most efficient one is used in the comparison.
-The impact on the overall work-flow is also taken into account.
+The impact on the overall workflow is also taken into account.

 * Only the default behavior of the triple tap is taken into consideration for Tweetbot.